Habits (Stay High): Cover versions and other remixes

-In January 2014, American DJ duo The Chainsmokers remixed "Habits (Stay High)" and released it as a free digital download.
+In January 2014, American DJ duo the Chainsmokers remixed "Habits (Stay High)" and released it as a free digital download.
 Idolator's Sam Lansky felt that the producers transformed "the melodic original into something glitchy, twitchy and dark".
 On 17 June, a radio edit as well as an extended version of their remix were distributed on the iTunes Store.
 On 17 June, a remix version by Swedish DJ Oliver Nelson was released on the iTunes Store, and was later included on the re-issue of Truth Serum.
 On 9 December 2014, a remix version by American DJ duo FIXYN was made available for consumption through the same platform.

 In June 2020, the song was covered in a performance by Louriza Tronco and Sarah Grey as their respective characters in an episode of the Netflix web series, The Order.
 The performance on the show led to "Habits (Stay High)" entering the Billboard Top TV Songs chart at number 4 in June 2020.

-In January 2021, the song was covered during "Blackpink Livestream Concert: The Show" by South Korean singer, actress and Blackpink member Jisoo, in which she rewrote the verses with Korean lyrics.
+In January 2021, the song was covered by South Korean singer, actress and Blackpink member Jisoo during the Blackpink Livestream Concert: The Show, in which she rewrote the verses with Korean lyrics.
+In 2023, a version titled "Stay High" by Diplo and Hugel featuring Julia Church on vocals was released which interpolates "Habits (Stay High)".
+It reached No. 36 on the US Billboard Dance/Electronic Songs chart.